Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-There is a rich interplay between the objects that we have presented.
-For instance, Green's kernels share a property of covariance under M\"obius transforms, which takes for the round metric the following form : \begin{lemma} Let $\psi$ be a M\"obius transform of $\mathbb{R}^d$ and $x,y$ be any two points in $\mathbb{R}^d$ not mapped to $\infty$.
+is such that $\Delta^{\frac d2}F=0$.
+Moreover $F(x)$ converges toward $0$ as $\norm{x}\rightarrow+\infty$ and is continuous at $x=0$.
+Since $F$ depends only on $\norm{x}$ (because this is the case for $\hat g$) we can use Lemma~\ref{radial_harmonic} to conclude that we must have $F=0$, which yields the result. \end{proof} Our next statement highlights the relationship between Green's kernels and M\"obius transforms.
+Indeed, Green's kernels share a property of covariance under M\"obius transforms, which takes for the round metric $\hat g$ the following form: \begin{lemma} Let $\psi$ be a M\"obius transform of $\mathbb{R}^d$ and $x,y$ be any two points in $\mathbb{R}^d$ not mapped to $\infty$.
 Then

 \end{lemma} \begin{proof} It suffices to prove the result for the four types of basic M\"obius transforms.

 The proof is obvious if $\psi$ is a translation. \\ Let us now assume that $\psi$ is either a dilation, a rotation or an inversion.
 In that case the function is radial, and we have the property that